Advanced Magento 2 MySQL Optimization Strategies and Solutions

 2 Steps To Perform MySQL Performance Tuning

-Open the 'my.cnf' configuration file.
-To locate this file, use the command:
+- Open the 'my.cnf' file using this command:

 mysqld --help --verbose